powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 }
 ```

 If this looks familiar, don’t be surprised.
-It’s basically a `context.Context.`
+It’s the same pattern as `context.Context.`

-The application being refactored has all of its dependencies use and accept this interface.
+The application my team was refactoring has all of its dependencies use and accept this interface.
 Once the `Config` is passed into a package -- each dependency is setup in its own specific way.
-Each dependency has predefined environment variable keys that get loaded into the `Config`via a signature of `func (foo.Config) foo.Config`.
-Once all packages in this application have been setup, any other package can call a function in one its dependencies package and voila -- it all magically works!
+Each dependency has predefined keys that get loaded into the `Config` via a signature of `func (foo.Config) foo.Config`.
+Once all packages in this application have been setup, any other package can call a function in one its dependent packages and voila -- it all magically works!
 Assuming all the configuration has been sourced correctly.

 Here's a contrived example for a bit more clarity: